Notice of Annual General Meeting of Orexo

-- The board’s proposal regarding resolution on guidelines for remuneration to the management.
+- Resolution on guidelines for remuneration to the management.

 - Resolution regarding nomination committee.

-- The board’s proposal regarding resolution on authorization for the board of directors to resolve on issue of new shares against payment in kind.
+- Resolution regarding authorization for the board of directors to resolve to issue new shares.

 - Closing of the meeting.

-The nomination committee of Orexo, which consists of Martin Nicklasson (chairman of the board), Ulrik Spork (Novo A/S and chairman of the nomination committee), Björn Odlander (HealthCap) and Claus Berner Møller (Arbejdsmarkedets Tillaegspension), proposes:
+The nomination committee of Orexo, which consists of Martin Nicklasson (chairman of the board), Eivind Kolding (Novo A/S and chairman of the nomination committee), Björn Odlander (HealthCap) and Claus Berner Møller (Arbejdsmarkedets Tillaegspension), proposes:

 - that the chairman of the board, Martin Nicklasson, is elected chairman of the meeting (item 2),

 - that the board of directors shall consist of six board members with no deputy members (item 13),

 - that the number of auditors shall be one with no deputy auditors (item 13),

 - that the fees to the board of directors shall amount to SEK 1,900,000 to be allocated as follows: SEK 600,000 to the chairman and, SEK 200,000 to each of the other board members, and in total SEK 300,000 to be allocated to the members of the audit committee so that the chairman of the committee receives SEK 200,000 and SEK 100,000 are allocated between the other members of the committee, that fees to the auditor shall be paid against approved accounts, and that fees to the board members may, if agreed with Orexo, be invoiced by a company, in which case the invoiced fee shall be determined so that it is cost neutral for Orexo (item 14),